-Our goal is to use a majority of the net proceeds from this offering to purchase additional life insurance policies in the secondary market.
+Our goal is use a majority of the net proceeds from this offering to purchase additional life insurance policies in the secondary market.
 The amount of proceeds we apply towards purchasing additional life insurance policies will depend, among other things, on how long the debentures are offered, the amount of net proceeds that we receive from the sale of debentures being offered, the existence and timing of opportunities to expand our portfolio of insurance policy assets, our cash needs for certain other expenditures (summarized below) we anticipate incurring in connection with this offering and in connection with our business, and the availability of other sources of cash (e.g., our revolving credit facility).
 These certain other expenditures, listed in order of priority, include:

-- · paying premiums on life insurance policy assets we own; - paying principal at maturity, interest and fees to our lenders, including under our revolving credit facility, the subsidiary secured notes, and the debentures; and paying fees and expenses of the trustees of certain trusts associated with our subsidiary secured notes and the debentures; and - · providing funds for portfolio operations and working capital purposes.

-Funds for portfolio operations and working capital include, but are not limited to, expenditures such as obtaining life expectancy reports, mortality tracking and legal and collections expenses; and general working capital purposes, including, without limitation, sales and marketing expenses, as well as tax liabilities and interest rate caps, swaps or hedging instruments for our life insurance policy portfolio or our indebtedness.
+- · paying premiums on life insurance policy assets we own; - paying principal at maturity, interest and fees to our lenders, including under our revolving credit facility, the subsidiary secured notes, and the debentures; and paying fees and expenses of the trustees of certain trusts associated with our subsidiary secured notes and the debentures; - providing funds for portfolio operations, such as obtaining life expectancy estimates, mortality tracking and collection expenses, and other working capital purposes; - paying fees in connection with, and associated with maintaining the life insurance policies and accounts under the arrangements required by, our revolving credit facility, our subsidiary secured notes and the indenture; - paying tax liabilities; and - purchasing interest rate caps, swaps or hedging instruments for the portfolio or our indebtedness.